 Duration: 3-5 days

 Weather: As with the Clutha Gold and Roxbugh Gorge, Central Otago is known to be hot and dry in summer and cold and dry in winter.
 As always in New Zealand, be prepared for colder temperatures, even in summer.
-This region of New Zealand gets the biggest temperature extremes.
+This region of New Zealand gets some of the biggest temperature extremes.

 Overview: The Otago Rail Trail has the easiest terrain of all the Cycle Trails.
 It is built on an old railway line so is fairly wide, straight and flat with only a gentle incline to climb the main hill.
 There is reasonable variety of scenery with mountains, viaducts and tunnels to cruise through.
 As the most established trail, it also has the most facilities.
 If you’re an inexperienced or unfit cyclist, it’s a great trail to start on.
 Be aware though, that a strong headwind can make even the easiest trail hard work.

 We only include this trail on demand, in combination with the other cycle trails, as Rail Trails on their own are not ‘our thing’, they just don’t have enough variety in the cycling.
 As part of a cycle trail or part of a combination of trails, however, and they will add incredible variety to your tour.